Alwaz1143/taskflow/README.md

 # TaskFlow

-A simple project management tool created for database management systems course.
+A simple project management tool created for database management system course in my college.
 TaskFlow allows users to create, manage, and track projects with deadlines, priorities, and status updates.

+Note: The only reason to use Oracle 11g was that it was taught in my class.
+So I wanted to use it.
+Otherwise, much better and new databases are available that are easier to develop and deploy.

 ## Features